Mmaeyens/Radix/README.md

 To succeed, you must develop a `solution` Python package that implements a `get_pipeline` function that returns:

 - [x] an [sklearn.pipeline.Pipeline](http://scikit-learn.org/stable/modules/pipeline.html)
-- [x] that chains a series of custom [sklearn Transformers](http://scikit-learn.org/stable/data_transforms.html) (for preprocessing),
+- [x] that chains a series of custom [sklearn Estimators](http://scikit-learn.org/stable/data_transforms.html) (for preprocessing),
 - [x] and ends with a [custom sklearn Estimator](http://scikit-learn.org/stable/developers/contributing.html#rolling-your-own-estimator) that wraps a [TensorFlow model](https://www.tensorflow.org/get_started/custom_estimators)
 - [x] and will be fed a pandas DataFrame of the [Adult Data Set](http://mlr.cs.umass.edu/ml/datasets/Adult) to train and evaluate the pipeline.
-(Note: to make this work, all your transformers and your final estimator should operate on dataframes, instead of the standard numpy 2D array.)
+Note: to make this work, all your Estimators should operate on DataFrames instead of numpy arrays.

 ## Getting started